 - You are paralyzed by fear

 - You either aren’t making good decisions or you aren’t making any decisions (You wonder what a good decision is when you can’t know the outcome for certain)

-- You don’t understand anything about your finances
+- You don’t understand much about your finances

-- You don’t know how to be a good parent right now
+- You don’t know what being the best parent now “looks like”

-- Your self-esteem is at an all time low
+- Your confidence is at an all time low

-It is certainly possible to get through a divorce on your own, many people have had to do it solo.
-However, if you find a divorce coach who guides and empowers you and leads you to others who support and protect you, you will be much better equipped to make smart and sound decisions about the future, for you and your children.
+Certainly, it is possible to get through a divorce on your own.
+Many people have done it alone.
+However, if you find a divorce coach who guides and empowers you and leads you to others who support and protect you, you will be much better positioned to make smart and sound decisions about the future, for you and your children.